Model-theoretic properties of nilpotent groups and Lie algebras: Preliminaries

 and $a^{r} = ra$ for $r \in \mathbb{F}_{p}$.
 These operations are inverses to each other: as Lie algebras over $\mathbb{F}_{p}$, we have $L_{G_{L}} = L$ and additionally $G_{L_{G}} = G$ as groups. \end{fact}

 The following summarizes the key facts that we need about the Lazard correspondence.

-\begin{fact} \cite[Chapter 10]{Khu98} Suppose that $L$ is a Lie algebra over $\mathbb{F}_{p}$ of nilpotence class $\leq c$, that $G$ is a group of nilpotence class $\leq c$ of exponent $p$, and that $L$ and $G$ are in correspondence with one another, i.e. $L = L_{G}$ as Lie algebras and $G = G_{L}$ as groups. \begin{enumerate} \item For all $a,b \in L$,
+\begin{fact} \cite[Chapter 10]{Khu98} Suppose $c < p$ for an odd prime $p$.
+Suppose that $L$ is a Lie algebra over $\mathbb{F}_{p}$ of nilpotence class $\leq c$, that $G$ is a group of nilpotence class $\leq c$ of exponent $p$, and that $L$ and $G$ are in correspondence with one another, i.e. $L = L_{G}$ as Lie algebras and $G = G_{L}$ as groups. \begin{enumerate} \item For all $a,b \in L$,

 where $s_{j} \in \mathbb{Z}_{(p)}$ and $\chi_{j}$ are group commutators in $a$ and $b$ of degree $\geq 3$. \item For all $a,b \in G$,

 where $u_{j} \in \mathbb{F}_{p}$ and the $\chi_{j}$ are Lie monomials in $a$ and $b$ of degree $\geq 3$. \item A subset $K \subseteq G$ is a subgroup of $G$ if and only if $K \subseteq L$ is a Lie subalgebra. \item A subset $I$ is a normal subgroup of $G$ if and only if $I$ is an ideal of $L$. \item A function from the underlying set $G = L$ to itself is an endomorphism of the group $G$ if and only if it is an endomorphism of the Lie algebra $L$.
 In particular, the automorphism groups $\mathrm{Aut}(L)$ and $\mathrm{Aut}(G)$ coincide as permutation groups. \end{enumerate} \end{fact}